Braxton-Hicks Contractions (False Labor)

 Braxton Hicks contractions facts

-- Braxton-Hicks contractions have been referred to as "false labor" and are contractions of the uterus that occur predominantly in the third trimester.
+- Braxton-Hicks contractions have been referred to as "false labor" and are contractions of the uterus that occur predominantly in the third trimester of pregnancy.

 - Braxton-Hicks contractions are typically less painful than those of true labor.

-- Unlike true labor, Braxton-Hicks contractions are unpredictable, do not occur at regular intervals, and do not become more intense with time.
+- Unlike true labor, Braxton-Hicks contractions are unpredictable, do not occur at regular intervals, and do not become more intense over time.

-- Dehydration and activity are among the circumstances that can trigger Braxton-Hicks contractions.
+- Dehydration and physical activity may trigger Braxton-Hicks contractions.

 - Changing positions may alleviate uncomfortable Braxton-Hicks contractions.

 Braxton-Hicks contractions are contractions of the uterus that occur during the third trimester of pregnancy.
 They are perfectly normal and have been said to represent contractions that occur as the uterus is preparing to give birth.
 In some women, they occur as early as the second trimester.
 Sometimes, Braxton-Hicks contractions have been referred to as "false labor."

-In contrast to true labor contractions, Braxton-Hicks contractions do not occur at regular intervals, do not get stronger over time, and do not last longer over time.
-They do not occur at predictable times and may disappear altogether for a time.
+In contrast to the contractions of true labor, Braxton-Hicks contractions do not occur at regular intervals, do not get stronger over time, and do not last longer over time.
+They do not occur at predictable intervals, and they may disappear altogether for a time.
 They tend to become more frequent toward the end of pregnancy.

-Common events can sometimes trigger Braxton-Hicks contractions, such as increased activity of mother or baby, touching the mother's abdomen, dehydration, sexual intercourse, or having a full bladder.
+Common events can sometimes trigger Braxton-Hicks contractions, such as increased activity of mother or baby, touching of the maternal abdomen, dehydration, sexual intercourse, or a distended maternal bladder.

-Braxton-Hicks contractions are named after an English doctor, John Braxton Hicks, who described the condition in 1872.
+Braxton-Hicks contractions are named after an English doctor, John Braxton Hicks, who described them in 1872.